-PASS: Receives "Developing as Expected" in 38+ indicators PASS WITH RESERVATION: Receives "Developing as Expected" in 25-37 indicators FAIL: Receives "Developing as Expected" in 0-24 indicators , , , ns I have reviewed this assessment with the Preservice Teacher Submitted by: University Advisor Associate Teacher Date Submitted: Signature: Signature: Please return no later than May 15 th to Mount Saint Vincent university, Faculty of Education, SAC 449, 166 Bedf Highway, Halifax, NS, B3M 216 or email BEdPracticum@msyu.ca ord Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca .
-Reports sent electronically, via email attachment, are standardly considered, for our purposes, to be an acceptant ble alternate to one with a handwritten signature.
+PASS: Receives "Developing as E xpected" in 36+ indicators PASS WITH RESERVATION: Red eives "Developing as Expected" in 24-36 indicators FAIL: Receives "Developing as Ex rpected" in 0-23 indicators If a "Pass with Reservation" is g for development for the year 2 iven, please indicate the main areas of concern and associated recommendatio practicum. ns I have reviewed this assessment with the Preservice Teacher Submitted by: University Advisor or Associate Teacher Date Submitted: Signature: Please return no later than May Highway, Halifax, NS, B3M 2J6 or 15th to Mount Saint Vincent University, Faculty of Education, SAC 449, 166 Bedfemail BEdPracticum@msvu.ca. ord Reports sent electronically, via e mail attachment, are standardly considered, for our purposes, to be an acceptal ble alternate to one with a handwritten signature.